 Rather, this article is aimed at general cyclists, recreational, utility, touring etc. who wish to get from hither to yon without wasting their efforts; with efficient use of their energy and strength.

 It is my belief that a great many cyclists stand up to pedal much more often than they should.
 I've often said:

-Pedaling that hard is very stressful to the joints, and to the bicycle, and usually involves a level of effort that cannot be sustained aerobically.
+Pedaling that hard is very stressful to the joints and to the bicycle, and usually involves a level of effort that cannot be sustained aerobically (that is, you will get out of breath).
 Unless you have unusually good form, it also tends to involve a fair amount of thrashing from side to side, which is a waste of energy.
 The added stress flexes many parts of the bicycle, and the energy required to do this flexing is not usually recovered when the parts straighten back out.

 A very sizeable proportion of bicycle users have their saddles set too low.
 This is usually the result of adjusting the saddle height with respect to the ground, rather than to the pedals.

 With older bicycles, it was usually possible to just barely balance at a stop with one toe on the ground, while sitting on the saddle.
 Unfortunately, there has been a trend to designing bicycles with the bottom bracket higher off the ground than necessary.
 Since this raises the pedals, a properly-adjusted saddle must also be higher with respect to the ground, and it is not generally possible to stay upright at a stop by putting a toe down.
 Most cyclists don't realize this, and adjust their saddles on their new bikes for the same reach to the ground they had with their 20-year old bikes.
 The result is inability to straighten the knee far enough for efficient pedaling without having to stand.